Yordan Alvarez Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in MLB.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the fourth-best in MLB.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.80).

-- The Rangers allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Perez (1-1) takes the mound for the Rangers to make his third start of the season.
+- The Rangers will send Gray (1-1) out to make his third start of the season.

-- His last appearance came on Saturday against the Chicago Cubs, when the lefty tossed five innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Sunday, the righty threw 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.